 Taking care of yourself is a prerequisite to your success.
 Baylor College of Medicine students have many options to participate in individualized or group wellness programs, activities and events within their school, at the College, in the Texas Medical Center and throughout the city of Houston.

-The Office of Student Services works with students and faculty to identify needs and either find existing resources to meet these needs or develop new initiatives across eight dimensions of wellness.
+The Office of Student Services works with students and faculty to identify needs and either find existing resources to meet these needs or develop new initiatives across seven dimensions of wellness.

 Seven Dimensions of Wellness